jnsfndr/dynupdate/README.md

-# dynupdate
-Update Script for the DynDNS Host ddnss.de
+# Updateclient for the DynDNS Host ddnss.de

+This simple Script is only for Dualstack.
+You have to insert your Hostname and your UpdateKey in the Script.